conda-incubator/conda-store/docusaurus-docs/community/contribute/contribute-code.md

 | [Redis](https://www.redis.com/) |  [localhost:6379](http://localhost:6379) | - | password |

-On a fast machine, this deployment should only take 10 or so seconds assuming the docker images have been partially built before.
+On a fast machine, this deployment should only take 10 or so seconds assuming the Docker images have been partially built before.

 If you are making any changes to `conda-store-server` and would like to see those changes in the deployment, run: